ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 remote FISSURE Sensor Node.
 Run all commands below from the FISSURE repository root.

-The deployer builds or reuses a local SIF, renders deployment configuration with Jinja2, stages the installed certificates, transfers the payload over SSH, and installs a systemd service on the target.
+The utility builds a Sensor Node SIF locally or deploys an existing SIF over SSH.
+Deployment renders configuration with Jinja2, stages the installed certificates, transfers the payload, and installs a systemd service on the target.

 ## Quick start